 Editorial Director, Virology & Other Therapeutic Areas

-Charles W. Willis, MBA, Director of Continuing Education from the Annenberg Center for Health Sciences at Eisenhower receives consulting fees from Pfizer; Amanda Sewell, MBA, Manager of Continuing Education, and Alma Perez, Accreditation Specialist from the Annenberg Center for Health Sciences at Eisenhower have no relevant commercial relationships to disclose.
+Charles E. Willis, Director of Continuing Education from the Annenberg Center for Health Sciences at Eisenhower consults for Pfizer, Inc.; Amanda Sewell, MBA, Manager of Continuing Education and Melissa Velasquez, Accreditation Specialist both from the Annenberg Center for Health Sciences at Eisenhower have no relevant commercial relationships to disclose.

 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 The Annenberg Center, Postgraduate Institute for Medicine (PIM), Clinical Care Options, and activity supporters do not recommend the use of any agent outside of the labeled indications.